Fraktality/spr/README.md

 - **A small API surface**
    - You should be able to animate anything by giving spr a target value and a set of animation parameters.
    - You should not have to memorize new datatypes or more than a few API calls.
+- **Easy-to-tune motion parameters**
+   - You should be able to know how an animation will look without running the game.
+   - Motion is defind by frequency and damping ratio, which are easy to understand and visualize.
 - **A numberically robust, analytical spring model**
-   - You should never be able to accidentally hand the spring solver values that will cause numerical instability or explosion.
+   - You should never be able to accidentally pass the spring solver values that will cause numerical instability or explosion.
-   - If spr is given a nonconverging set of motion parameters, it should give a clear error describing what is wrong and how to fix it.
+   - If spr is given a nonconverging set of motion parameters, it will throw a clear error describing what is wrong and how to fix it.
 - **Tight integration with Roblox datatypes**
    - spr animates directly over Roblox properties without additional layers of indirection.
    - spr performs runtime type checking, providing stronger typing than Roblox instance property setters.